 Tilley LTM6 Airflo Hat

 Tilley has long been famed for its sun protection hats.
-They’ve seen the world over and have seen more than a few adventures.
+They’ve seen the world over and had more than a few adventures.
 It holds its shape, and the material has a stylish look.
 What sets Tilley apart is that they guarantee their hats for life against wear and tear.

 Shop For Tilley Airflow Hat